Magdalena Anna Hoffman

 Acclaimed as an “intense, concentrated artist” (Opera News) with a voice of “dark beauty and lustrous tone” (Birmingham Post), Magdalena Anna Hofmann has been celebrated at many of the world’s most important opera houses, festivals and concert halls.
 Her repertoire spans some of the great heroines of the German, Slavic and Italian repertoire as well as Mozart roles, operetta, modern and contemporary music.

-In the 2023/24 season, Magdalena Anna Hofmann takes part in the Season Inauguration Gala of the Semperoper Dresden, where she also appears as Giulietta in Les Contes d’Hoffmann.
-Other engagements include Brünnhilde in Siegfried at the Budapest Wagner Days, The Foreign Princess in Rusalka at the Ópera de Tenerife, a new staging of the Schönberg evening Freitag, der 13. for Theater an der Wien, Das Buch der hängenden Gärten at the Konzerthaus Wien and the Festspielhaus Bregenz as well as the Opera Meets Nature Gala at the Staatstheater Wiesbaden.
-At the Staatstheater Saarbrücken, Magdalena makes her role debut as Giorgetta in a new production of Il tabarro and returns to the role of Brünnhilde in Die Walküre.
-Engagements bayond 2023/24 include Isolde in a new staging of Tristan und Isolde at the Staatstheater Darmstadt and her role debut as Marie in Wozzeck at the Vlaamse Opera.
+In the 2023/24 season, Magdalena Anna Hofmann took part in the Season Inauguration Gala of the Semperoper Dresden, where she also appeared as Giulietta in Les Contes d’Hoffmann.
+Other engagements included Brünnhilde in Siegfried at the Budapest Wagner Days, The Foreign Princess in Rusalka at the Ópera de Tenerife, a new staging of the Schönberg evening Freitag, der 13. for Theater an der Wien, Das Buch der hängenden Gärten at the Konzerthaus Wien and the Festspielhaus Bregenz as well as the Opera Meets Nature Gala at the Staatstheater Wiesbaden.
+At the Staatstheater Saarbrücken, Magdalena made her role debut as Giorgetta in a new production of Il tabarro and returned to the role of Brünnhilde in Die Walküre.

 Magdalena Anna Hofmann made her role debut as Marschallin in Der Rosenkavalier at the Landestheater Salzburg in the 2022/23 season.
 She also made her role debut as Brünnhilde in Siegfried at the Budapest Wagner Days, returned to the Semperoper Dresden as The Foreign Princess in Rusalka, a role she also performed in a new production at the Staatstheater Hannover and sang Isolde in Tristan und Isolde at prestigious May Festival at the Staatstheater Wiesbaden.